niksilver/board-game-framework/examples/lobby/complex/README.md

 # Complex lobby demo

-This is to demonstrate how to use the `Lobby` module in a fairly complex way.
-In the lobby we ask not just for a game ID, but also the player's name and which team they would like to play on.
+This is to demonstrate how to use the `Lobby` module in a slightly more interesting way.
+The lobby screen still just asks for a game ID, but when it gets a valid ID it then asks for more information before allowing the player in - their name and which team they will play on.
 The "game" itself is just a screen confirming this information.

-This application also uses [`hcrj/composable-form`](https://package.elm-lang.org/packages/hecrj/composable-form/latest/) to demonstrate integration with a form-building package.
+This application also uses [`hcrj/composable-form`](https://package.elm-lang.org/packages/hecrj/composable-form/latest/) for that later information.

 ## Files and compilation